CodeLifter-sys/rapidclip-generator/README.md

 # **RapidClip**

 **RapidClip** is a project that automates the creation of short videos, ideal for platforms such as YouTube Shorts, Instagram Reels, TikTok, and Kwai.
-The current version allows you to generate complete videos from a given topic by combining narration, dynamic images, visual effects, synchronized subtitles, detailed process logging, and final video assembly with animated transitions.
+The current version allows you to generate complete videos from a given topic by combining narration, dynamic images, visual effects, synchronized subtitles, detailed process logging, background music integration, and final video assembly with animated transitions.

 🇧🇷 For the Portuguese version of this README, see [README.pt-br.md](README.pt-br.md).